A Custom Essay Explaining The Effect of Government Action on People

 Economic performance is one of the best ways to determine the strength of a nation.
 People play a critical role in the performance of a country’s economy through the different businesses and economic activities they participate in for sustenance.
 Unlike in the free markets, government action significantly impacts the functioning and performance of the markets in a controlled economy.
 Government action defines the different laws that affect the market outcomes, including the participation of people in various economic activities.
 However, different principles occur in some unanticipated ways subverting the intention of whatever policies the government has passed.
 The common examples of such tenets include price floors, price ceilings, and tax incidences.

 The principles have a direct impact on the way the people will operate.
 On July 24, 2009, the US passed the Fair Labor Standards Act that had provisions for the federal minimum wage of $7.25 per hour (Bureau of Labor Statistics, 2018).
-This means that employees were always tied to ensure that they stuck onto the constitutional requirements of minimum wage.
+This means that employers were always tied to ensure that they stuck onto the constitutional requirements of minimum wage.
 Government actions define some of the typical price ceilings that include rent controls in some places.
 Having legal maximum prices means people are tied from exceeding agreed amounts on commodities or services, thereby protecting citizens from exploitation by some devious businesses people.
 Tax is another area the government controls the behavior of people.
 In a 1913 Act during the Sixteenth Amendment, the US government mandated and defined tax eligibility and rates (Jensen, 2004).
 Several amendments to the tax laws have sought to promote equality of different people on all levels.

 Response to Pandemics, Wars, Epidemics, and War on Terror and Drugs